Autodesk Administrators | Subscription Plans | User Licensing Authorisation

 If the identity service is down and there is no valid access token (which lasts up to one hour), you can't authenticate and access the product.

-What happens if I can't reach the licencing service due to an Autodesk technical issue?

 If you start the product for initial authorisation, you will receive a temporary licence that can be used for up to four hours.
-If the issue is not resolved within four hours, you are issued another temporary licence.
-After the licencing service is back up and running, you are automatically granted your licence.
+If the issue is not resolved within four hours, you're issued another temporary licence.
+After the licensing service is back up and running, you are automatically granted your licence.

 If you already have the product open, you can continue using the product for up to 24 hours.
-If the issue is not resolved within 24 hours, you are issued a temporary licence.
-After the licencing service is back up and running, you are automatically granted your licence.
+If the issue is not resolved within 24 hours, you're issued a temporary licence.
+After the licensing service is back up and running, you're automatically granted your licence.

 The Assistant can help you find answers or contact an agent.